 \section{Properties of Satellite Galaxies}

 We now turn to the main findings from SAGA Stage II.
-In this section, we investigate properties of individual satellite galaxies.
-In \autoref{sec:sat-system}, we study these galaxies as satellite systems, and discuss the implications of our findings for the galaxy--halo connection in \autoref{sec:theory}.
+In this section, we investigate the properties of individual satellite galaxies.
+In \autoref{sec:sat-system}, we study these galaxies as satellite systems and discuss the implications of our findings for the galaxy--halo connection in \autoref{sec:theory}.

 In the \nhosts{} complete systems, we have identified \nsats{} satellites using the definition in \autoref{sec:satellite-def}.
-There are \nsatslimit{} within the absolute magnitude limit of the Survey, $M_{r,o} < -12.3$.
-The \nsats{} satellites are distributed around \nhostswsatslimit{} hosts; \nsatssaga{} of these satellites did not have pre-existing redshifts.
-One host, NGC\,4348, has only one confirmed satellite that is fainter than the magnitude limit, and the other \nhostsnosats{} complete systems (NGC\,5896, NGC\,5633) have zero confirmed satellites.
-We find two satellites around ESO\,288-025 that are also within 300 kpc in projection to NGC\,7166 and have consistent redshifts (recall that these two hosts are a Local Group-like pair).
-The two satellites sit in the outskirts of NGC\,7166, and hence we assign them to ESO\,288-025.
+There are \nsatslimit{} within the absolute magnitude limit of the survey, $M_{r,o} < -12.3$.
+The \nsats{} satellites are distributed around \nhostswsatslimit{} hosts; \nsatssaga{} of these satellites did not have preexisting redshifts.
+One host, NGC\,4348, has only one confirmed satellite that is fainter than the magnitude limit, and the other \nhostsnosats{} complete systems (NGC\,5896 and NGC\,5633) have zero confirmed satellites.
+We find two satellites around ESO\,288-025 that are also within 300 kpc in projection of NGC\,7166 and have consistent redshifts (recall that these two hosts are a Local Group--like pair).
+The two satellites sit on the outskirts of NGC\,7166; hence, we assign them to ESO\,288-025.

 \autoref{fig:all-sats} shows the images of all \nsats{} satellites.
-The images are taken from the Legacy Surveys Viewer\fnref{fn:ls-viewer} with the DR8 layer (this layer includes DES imaging where available).
+The images are taken from the LS Viewer (See footnote \ref{fn:ls-viewer}) with the DR8 layer (this layer includes DES imaging where available).
 Quenched satellites (defined in \autoref{sec:quenching}) and satellites fainter than our absolute magnitude limit $M_{r,o} = -12.3$ are indicated by a red or cyan triangle in the upper corners, respectively.
-The coordinates and basic properties of these satellites are listed in \autoref{tab:satellites} and are available in machine-readable format on the SAGA website.\fnref{fn:saga} We also plot the positions and velocities of all SAGA satellites in \autoref{fig:sat-pos-vel}, \autoref{app:sat-pos-vel}.
+The coordinates and basic properties of these satellites are listed in \autoref{tab:satellites} and are available in machine-readable format on the SAGA website (see footnote \ref{fn:saga}).
+We also plot the positions and velocities of all SAGA satellites in \autoref{fig:sat-pos-vel}, \autoref{app:sat-pos-vel}.